poclab-web/.github/profile/README.md

-# 🧪 PocLab – Chemistry × Informatics
+# 🧪 POCLab – Chemistry × Informatics

 **POC** in PocLab stands for: